SectorCT/VideoBooks/README.md

 - Dynamic Image Animation: The static image is then passed to Stable Diffusion's Automatic 1111 tool, which adds subtle movement to create a dynamic, animated visual
 - Seamless Visual Updates: The dynamic moving image is updated every few seconds, offering a continuous flow of visuals that align with the audiobook’s content.

+## Future Improvements
+- A memory system - long term and short term memory which will be reinforced into ChatGPT when creating the visuals to strenghten their context
+- A character avatar system - when a new character in the book gets introduced a card will be generated which shows how they look.
+If they don't resemble the image you had in your had you can regenrate it with an additional user-inputted prompt to specify what you'd like to change.
+Every scene, which contains the character will then receive the character card image as an input to keep the images of all characters consistent.

 ## Technologies Used
 - Whisper: For transcribing audiobook audio into text.
 - ChatGPT: For generating descriptive scene prompts.
 - Stable Diffusion: For creating dynamic images based on those prompts.